alexeyalbert/alexeyalbert.com/src/lib/assets/markdown/work/rsx-redesign.md

 I used Svelte due to its commitment to performance and simplicity, which will likely be easier to maintain for future marketing teams than if I used something like react, while still providing some much-appreciated conveniences that make development much easier.

-The website itself is just a static site deployed on Cloudflare Pages using the Svelte `adapter-cloudflare` adapter.
-I initially wanted to—and did—use Workers since it seems like Pages is on its way out, but Workers doesn't support custom subdomains outside Cloudflare zones, which is crucial to be able to use our [rsx.skule.ca](https://rsx.skule.ca) subdomain.
+The website itself is just hosted using nginx on a Oracle OCI free tier VPS.
+I initially wanted to—and did—use Cloudflare Workers since due to their speed (and being free didn't hurt), but Workers doesn't support custom subdomains outside Cloudflare zones, which is crucial to be able to use our [rsx.skule.ca](https://rsx.skule.ca) subdomain.
+I then tried Cloudflare Pages, but due to DNS issues, had to just resort to the nginx VPS.

+In order to easily update the site myself, as well as make it as simple as possible for future marketing members/webmasters to update the site, I also setup a very rudementary CI/CD pipeline.
+When someone pushes to the [GitHub](https://github.com/rsx-utoronto/rsx-website), it will build the site, copy it over via SCP, and restart the node server with SSH.

+This also solves another problem I was having, as due to the VPS being on the free tier, it runs out of RAM while building the website.
+I also tried adding 2 gigs of swap memory to fix this, but immediately realized it was too slow to be practical, with builds taking excrutiatingly long.
+The GitHub action *does* take ~3-4 minutes from start to finish, which leaves  much to be desired, but is still much faster than building directly on the VPS ever was or could be.
+I'd like to get this time down in the future, but for now it works, and waiting a few minutes for the website to be updated globally isn't a huge issue.

 ![RSX Website Landing Page](/images/rsx/website-home.png)
 ![RSX Website Subteams Page](/images/rsx/website-subteams.png)